-6Note that following Clarida, Gali, and Gertler (1998), the incorporation of the exchange rate term to an otherwise asset market efficiency condition - the risk-adjusted uncovered interest parity (UIP) - implies that nominal exchange rate is the net present value of expected future paths of interest differentials and risk premiums between the country pair.
+between the country pairs.
 This framework establishes a direct link between the exchange rate and its current and expected future macroeconomic fundamentals; it also allows country-specific risk premiums over different horizons to affect exchange rate dynamics.
-Since exchange rate in this formulation relies more on expectations about the future than on current fundamentals, properly measuring expectations and time-varying risk becomes especially important in empirical testing.7 Previous papers largely fail to address this appropriately.8 We propose to use the Nelson-Siegel (1987) latent factors extracted from cross-country yield curves to capture expectations about future macroeconomic conditions and systematic risks in the currency markets.
+Since the exchange rate in this formulation relies more on expectations about the future than on current fundamentals, properly measuring expectations and time-varying risk becomes especially important in empirical testing.7 Previous papers largely fail to address this appropriately.8 We propose to use the Nelson-Siegel (1987) latent factors extracted from cross-country yield curves to capture expectations about future macroeconomic conditions and systematic risks in the currency markets.
 We combine the latent factors with monetary policy targets (output gap and inflation) into a vector autoregression (VAR) to study their dynamic interactions with bilateral exchange rate changes.9

-The joint macro-finance strategy has proven fruitful in modeling other financial assets such as the term structure of interest rates.10 As stated in Diebold et al (2005), the joint approach to model the yield curve captures both the macroeconomic perspective that the short rate is a monetary policy instrument used to stabilize the economy, as well as the financial perspective that yields of all maturities are risk-adjusted averages of expected future short rates.
+The joint macro-finance strategy has proven fruitful in modeling other financial assets such as the term structure of interest rates.
+10 As stated in Diebold et al. (2005), the joint approach to model the yield curve captures both the macroeconomic perspective that the short rate is a monetary policy instrument used to stabilize the economy, and the financial perspective that yields of all maturities are risk-adjusted averages of expected future short rates.
 Our exchange rate model is a natural extension of this idea into the international context.
-First, the no-arbitrage condition for international asset markets explicitly links exchange rate dynamics to cross-country yield differences at the corresponding maturities and a time-varying currency risk premium.
+First, the no-arbitrage condition for international asset markets explicitly links exchange rate dynamics to cross-country yield differences at the corresponding maturities and a timevarying currency risk premium.
 Yields at different maturities - the shape of the yield curve - are in turn determined by the expected future path of short rates and perceived future uncertainty (the "bond term premiums").
-The link with the macroeconomy comes from noticing that the short rates are monetary policy instruments which standard Taylor rule has become commonplace in recent literature, especially for modeling monetary policy in non-US countries.
-See, for example, Engel and West (2006) and Molodtsova and Papell (2009).
+The link with the macroeconomy comes from noticing that the short rates are monetary policy instruments which react to macroeconomic fundamentals.
+Longer yields therefore contain market expectations about future macroeconomic conditions.
+On the other hand, bond term premiums in the yield curve measure the market pricing of systematic risk of various origins over different future horizons.11 Under the reasonable assumption that a small number of underlying risk factors affect all asset prices, currency risk premiums would then be correlated with the bond term premiums across countries.
+From a theoretical point of view, the yield curves thus serve as a natural measure to both the macro- and the finance-aspect of the exchange rates.
+From a practical standpoint, the shape and

-7See Engel and West (2005), Engel et al (2007) for a more detailed presentation and discussion.
+7 See Engel and West (2005), Engel et al. (2007) for a more detailed presentation and discussion.

-8Previous literature often ignores risk or makes overly simplistic assumptions about these expectations, such as by using simple VAR forecasts of macro fundamentals as proxies for expectations.
+Previous literature often ignores risk or makes overly simplistic assumptions about these expectations, such as by using simple VAR forecasts of macro fundamentals as proxies for expectations.
 For instance, Engel and West (2006) and Mark (1995) fit VARs to construct forecasts of the present value expression.
-Engel et al (2007) note that the VAR forecasts may be a poor measure of actual market expectations and use surveyed expectations of market forecasters as an alternative.
-See discussion in Chen and Tsang (2009).
+Engel et al. (2007) note that the VAR forecasts may be a poor measure of actual market expectations and use surveyed expectations of market forecasters as an alternative.
+See the discussion in Chen and Tsang (2009).

-9Chen and Tsang (2009) show that the Nelson-Siegel factors between two countries can help predict movements in their exchange rates and excess returns.
+Chen and Tsang (2009) show that the Nelson-Siegel factors between two countries can help predict movements in their exchange rates and excess returns.
 It does not, however, consider the dynamic interactions between the factors and macroeconomic conditions.

-10Ang and Piazzesi (2003), among others, illustrate that a joint macro-finance modeling strategy provides the most comprehensive description of the term structure of interest rates.
+Ang and Piazzesi (2003), among others, illustrate that a joint macro-finance modeling strategy provides the most comprehensive description of the term structure of interest rates.